lukaszmadrzynski/Website-Update/content/pages/about-us.md

           UNESCO-WHITRAP “heritAP”.
 Senior Consultant at Lijiang Conservation and Development Association.
 2024 IUCN-CEC Asia Award Winner.
           Recipient of Lijiang Municipality Senior Talents Service Green Card.

-          A seasoned explorer and advocate for sustainable development in China, Lukas brings a wealth of knowledge and experience to Cloud Mountain.
-          His academic background in environmental science and sustainable development, coupled with his deep involvement in conservation initiatives across Yunnan, ensures our ecotours are both educational and impactful.
-Lukas is passionate about sharing the wonders of China with travelers while upholding the highest standards of responsible tourism.
-His expertise is invaluable in crafting authentic and enriching experiences throughout Yunnan
         image:
           type: ImageBlock
           url: /images/abstract-feature2.svg